 The lack of information on the visual impact of SRN masts is a wider issue we have identified with the programme.
-The Proposed Development is within the Glen Affric National Scenic Area and National Nature Reserve.
+The Proposed Development is within the Strathconon, Monor and Mullardoch Special Landscape Area and close to the Glen Affric National Scenic Area.
 Only with a Visual Impact Assessment can the adverse impacts of the Proposed Development in these sensitive landscapes be balanced against the possible benefits.
-We would therefore expect the Applicant to provide such an assessment to enable stakeholders to properly engage with the planning process.
-We also believe that an assessment of the cumulative impact of all the Shared Rural Network masts proposed within the Central Highland Wild Land Area (including ref.
-23/04105/TPNO, 23/04110/TPNO, 23/04108/FUL, 23/04212/TPNO, 23/04722/FUL, 23/04716/FUL and 23/04209/FUL) should be provided.
+We would therefore expect the Applicant to provide such an assessment to enable stakeholders to properly engage with the planning process and the Planning Authority to evaluate whether Policy 24(e) of NPF4 has been satisfied.

-The application includes a proposal for the construction of 1.26km of new ATV access track.
+Rather than an 'upgrade', we would argue that the proposal to change 2.4km of the existing track which is relatively well embedded to a permanent track made of compacted stone1 is more accurately described as the construction of a new track following an existing route.
+The new track would have a significant detrimental impact on the sense of wildness in this area and in our view means the design of the Proposed Development fails to comply with Policy 24(e)(i) of NPF4.
 As stated in our attached position statement, vehicle access tracks significantly impact areas of wild land, in terms of their visual impact but also by changing the character of the area.
 Remoteness is an important wild land quality and features in many of our finest examples of wild land across the UK, including the Central Highlands WLA.
 Vehicle access tracks can destroy this feeling of remoteness, as well as potentially acting as a precursor for further development.